CodingKoopa/yamdi/README.md

 ```
 It is also worth noting that the OpenJDK base image is multiarch, so this should work seamlessly across platforms.

+### Spigot Data
+YASDI exposes three volumes:
+- `/opt/spigot`, the Spigot installation.
+This contains the Spigot `JAR`, some world-specific configurations, and world data.
+- `/opt/spigot-config`, the Spigot config.
+This contains server-related configurations.
+The configurations are handpicked by the startup script, and so it is possible that a configuration is left out of here.
+- `/opt/spigot-plugins`, the Spigot plugins.
+This contains plugins that are to be loaded by Spigot, and their own configurations.

 ### Sending Commands to Spigot
 YASDI comes with an helper script (thanks @AshDevFr) to send commands to Spigot while it is running in another container.
 ```sh